POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology: Introduction

-Our methodological development is motivated by studies investigating the prognostic significance of tumor-infiltrating lymphocytes with TMAs, and our example application considers this in a study of HGSC.
-HGSC remains the deadliest gynecological malignancy primarily because of its early spread and the development of resistance to platinum-based chemotherapy Havasi \textit{et al.} \citeyearpar{Havasi2023}.
-There is thus a critical need for dependable biomarkers that complement clinical data to support advances in patient care.
+Our methodological development is motivated by studies investigating the prognostic significance of tumor-infiltrating lymphocytes with TMAs, and our example application considers this in a study of high-grade serous ovarian cancer (HGSC).
+HGSC remains the deadliest gynecological malignancy primarily because of its early spread and the development of resistance to platinum-based chemotherapy as mentioned in \cite{Havasi2023}.
+Thus, there is a critical need for reliable biomarkers that complement clinical data to support advances in patient care.
 These biomarkers are typically measured through sub-sampling a single disease site; therefore, they are prone to measurement errors arising from TMA construction, and leading to non-Gaussian, heteroscedastic measurement errors associated with discrete biomarkers.
-The corrected score estimator for Poisson surrogates proposed by Li et al. is limited to linear regression.
+While the corrected score estimator for Poisson surrogates proposed by \cite{Lietal2004} can be applied in this context, its application is limited to linear regression.
 In contrast, SIMEX can be applied more broadly, but it has yet to be developed for conditionally Poisson-distributed surrogates.
-As far as we are aware, there is no theoretical justification for using SIMEX within this context.
-Initiating a theoretical justification for an appropriately devised SIMEX (POI-SIMEX) in this setting is one of our primary contributions.
+In addition, even in the context of linear regression, we have found that SIMEX generally outperforms the corrected score methodology.

+To address this, we recently established conditions under which SIMEX is strongly consistent in linear regression as well as an approach to consistently estimate the measurement error variance \citep{Yang2025}.
+POI-SIMEX, a novel extension of the simulation-extrapolation (SIMEX) method is tailored for regression settings with covariate measurement error where observed surrogates are conditionally Poisson-distributed.
+This paper moves beyond the theoretical foundation to focus on its practical application to cancer survival study involving tissue histology.
+Our primary contributions are the development and comprehensive evaluation of the POI-SIMEX algorithm, providing a much-needed tool for data analysis in TMA-based cancer research and other fields dealing with similar measurement error structures.